richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 # Viva Engage file storage overview

 Files attached to posts in Viva Engage networks connected to Microsoft 365 are stored in SharePoint.
 Files in community posts are stored in the document library that backs up the community.
-Storyline posts are stored in a hidden library in the creator’s OneDrive.
+Storyline posts are stored in a hidden library in the creator's OneDrive.

 **Exception**: When the Viva Engage network doesn't connect to Microsoft 365 groups, files uploaded to posts are stored directly in Viva Engage cloud storage.
 It includes files from the following entities:

 - Multiple Viva Engage networks owned by a single Microsoft 365 tenant.
 - Viva Engage networks that don't enforce Office 365 identity.
 - Viva Engage basic networks.

 Learn more about file storage in communities that connect to Microsoft 365 groups: